 5 Ways We Can Empower Our Teens

-1. Teach your children what is about to happen to their brains when they are about 12.
+1. Teach your children what is about to happen to their brains when they are young.
 It isn’t fair not to warn them if we know.
 But we should teach the positive side of those temporary changes, not leave them feeling like they will be cursed for the next ten years.

 2. Encourage the potential for good your teenagers have.
 Ask them what they are passionate about.
 Ask them how we can support them in pursuing those things.
 Give them a voice and help them feel empowered to actually follow up on their passions.
 Don’t do it for them, as parents tend to do these days.
 Let our children try on their own with minimal assistance from us.
 Pornography becomes less attractive when there is something exciting and positive to pursue instead.